 Comparative fault means that both parties are to blame for an accident.
 During the case, the judge will determine just how much at fault all parties were in causing the injury.
 The reasoning behind this is the law stating that people shall be responsible for their own basic premise of safety at all times.
 Oftentimes, the injured person may have done something to help contribute to the injury.

 Example: In a car accident, you, the plaintiff, were going ten miles an hour over the speed limit when you were t-boned in an intersection by someone who ran a red light.
-Though the person that hit you is more at fault, the defense can shift some blame onto you, which can result in a reduced settlement.
+Though the person who hit you is more at fault, the defense can shift some blame onto you, which can result in a reduced settlement.

 Assumption of Risk